auth0/docs/articles/guides/migration-legacy-flows.md

 ## User Profiles

-The legacy authentication flows that allow ID tokens and the userinfo endpoint to include the complete user profile are being deprecated.
+The legacy authentication flows that allow ID Tokens and the `/userinfo` endpoint to include the complete user profile are being deprecated.
 Make sure the `Legacy User Profile` toggle is turned off after completing the migration to the new OIDC-conformant APIs.

 When using the legacy authentication flows, the entire user profile is returned in ID Tokens and from `/userinfo`, as demonstrated below.